City of Bristol College: History

 City of Bristol College traces its roots back to the educational initiatives of the Society of Merchant Venturers in the sixteenth century.

 The college was formed in 1996 when Brunel College merged with South Bristol College.
-It subsequently merged with Soundwell College and smaller establishments such as the College of Care and Early Years Education.
+It subsequently merged with smaller establishments such as the College of Care and Early Years Education in 2000 and Soundwell College in 2002.

 In 2013 the college was awarded Ofsted's lowest rating, 'inadequate'; and the quality of teaching, learning and assessment were judged to be both inadequate and very inconsistent.

 In 2015 the Soundwell centre was closed and some buildings on the Ashley Down Campus sold to developers.

 In February 2016, a Whistleblower from the college told the Bristol Post that the college was to be rated inadequate as a result of its January Ofsted inspection.
-On 10 march, OFSTED confirmed that the college had dropped from its previous 'Requires improvement' grade to 'Inadequate' - the organisation's lowest rating.
+On 10 march, Ofsted confirmed that the college had dropped from its previous 'Requires improvement' grade to 'Inadequate' - the organisation's lowest rating.

 In June 2017, the college was rated by Ofsted as requires improvement, with some elements of the college being good, like adult study programmes and provisions for learners with high needs.

 Also in June 2017, the college was given a Silver Teaching Excellence Framework (TEF) award.
 This award judges the quality of teaching and the outcomes they achieve at higher education level, as well as taking into account student satisfaction, employment outcomes and retention rates.

+As of January 2023, the latest Ofsted report rated the college 'Good' in all areas apart from Personal Development which 'Requires improvement.'